3 Steps to Build Better Customer Success Relationships: “The Go-Slow to Go-Fast Approach”

 - Our customers view our CS team as junior, support resources

 - We can’t get the right person at our customers’ organizations to speak with us.
 Our only contacts are in procurement or IT.

 - Our customers won’t even get on the phone with us or engage with us

-– When we then work with their teams, and we ask them exactly what they do when engaging with customers (especially new customers), it is no wonder.
+- When we then work with their teams, and we ask them precisely what they do when engaging with customers (especially new customers), it is no wonder.

-While some CS staff members just instinctively know how to grow a new relationship, most customer success professionals have never been taught how to build trusted, strategic relationships with their customers.
+While some CS staff members instinctively know how to grow a new relationship, most customer success professionals have never learned how to build trusted, strategic relationships with their customers.

 Step 1: Build a Trusting Relationship

 During your initial few client interactions, you need to spend time learning about the client members with whom you will work.
 You need to understand who they are, their strengths and weaknesses, their view of their organization, and what constitutes success for them and their organization.
 It is especially important to focus on the executive sponsor(s) and your primary contact.

 You also need to share with them about your background, expertise, and weaknesses.
 You need to demonstrate how you can help them achieve a level of success they can’t achieve on their own.
 Be honest and upfront with what you do well, and where you will rely on others to get the expertise they need.

 Your goal is to start to learn about each other and figure out how you can work well together.
 Building these relationships take time and will continue over several interactions and meetings.
 This is not a single discussion topic on the agenda.